+It''s well nigh impossible to definitively say one Greek island is the most popular, period.
 Depending on how you calculate it, there are several "most popular" Greek islands.
-But travelers beware - the "most popular" Greek islands are usually the busiest and most expensive as well - but may not be the most beautiful.
-Check to see which one fits your own travel style.
+But travelers beware: The most popular Greek islands are usually the busiest and most expensive as well, and they may not be the most beautiful.
+Visit the one that fits your own travel style.

 By most counts, Santorini is definitely the most-visited Greek island.